iamatulsingh/iamatulsingh.github.io/_posts/2023-12-29-image-inquisition-eksclustergames.md

 Unable to locate credentials.
 You can configure credentials by running "aws configure".
 ```

-Now that above command returned output for login, we need to use the AWS Instance metadata service (IMDS) to get through it.
-Let's perform the required steps to setup login and get the Docker image from ECR.
+As the above command asked to login, we need to use the AWS Instance metadata service (IMDS) to get through it.
+Let's perform some required steps to login and get the Docker image from ECR.

 ### Instance Metadata Service (IMDS) to get IAM instance credentials